lemmabit/rollup-plugin-hypothetical/README.md

 ### options.leaveIdsAlone
 When this is set to `true`, the IDs in `import` statements won't be treated as paths and will instead be looked up directly in the `files` object.
 There will be no relative importing, path normalization, or restrictions on the contents of IDs.

+### options.impliedExtensions
+Set this to an array of file extensions to try appending to imports if an exact match isn't found.
+Defaults to `['.js']`.
+If this is set to `false` or an empty array, file extensions in imports will be treated as mandatory.

 ## License
 MIT